 Where available, I like to use images from postage stamps from the country where

 the person or event occurred.
 Images used in the logos are often from open source

 websites like Wikipedia, and are specifically credited with a hyperlink back to

 Fair Use laws permit

-samples of copyrighted content.
+small samples of copyrighted content.